terciodemelo/docker-serverless/README.md

 # Repository Organization
 Each stage of our experiment is be properly documented in this very `README.md` file, and each stage is accessible by a Git tag in the format `stage-{int}`.
 Each component of our system is contained in its own directory under the root directory, with a dedicated `README.md` documenting the component.
 Components are leveraged with Docker Compose.

+# The goals
+This walkthrough repository aims to build from scratch a simple REST API and UI to run arbitrary Python code on a host machine serverlessly by leveraging Docker.